Soneso/as-soroban-sdk/README.md

 The SDK parses the `contract.json` file when compiling the contract and converts it to the needed data structures to be added to the `.wasm` module.
 This is done by using an AssemblyScript transform (see: [transforms.mjs](https://github.com/Soneso/as-soroban-sdk/blob/main/transforms.mjs)).

-Required fields are `host_functions_version` and the `functions` array in a `contract.json` file located in the root directory of your assembly script project.
+Required field is the `functions` array in a `contract.json` file located in the root directory of your assembly script project.

 Additionally one can also provide optional contract metadata with the `meta` array.